 How to Remove Smoke Odors and Soot Stains from Washable Fabrics

 For clothes that have blackened areas or soot stains, take the clothes or table linens outside and shake off any excess soot.
-Wash as recommended on the care label using heavy-duty detergent (Tide or Persil are the most high performing brands), one cup of distilled white vinegar and 1/2 cup of all-fabric or oxygen-based bleach (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite).
+Wash as recommended on the care label using heavy-duty detergent (Tide or Persil are the highest performing brands), one cup of distilled white vinegar and one-half cup of all-fabric or oxygen-based bleach (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite).
 Use the water temperature appropriate for the fabric as recommended on the care label.

 If there are no stains just smoke odor, fill the washer with cool water and add one cup baking soda.
 Completely submerge the smoky fabrics and allow to soak for at least two hours or overnight.
 Add detergent and wash as usual but add one cup of baking soda to the rinse cycle.